AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/testing_contracts/index.md

 ```

 :::warning
-At the moment, TXE uses the generated contract TypeScript interfaces to perform deployments, and they must be provided as either an absolute path, a relative path to TXE's location or a module in an npm direct dependency such as `@aztec/noir-contracts.js`.
 It is not always necessary to deploy a contract in order to test it, but sometimes it's inevitable (when testing functions that depend on the contract being initialized, or contracts that call others for example) **It is important to keep them up to date**, as TXE cannot recompile them on changes.
-This will be improved in the future.
+Think of it as regenerating the bytecode and ABI so it becomes accessible externally.
 :::

 ### Calling functions